“Are we going to *DO* anything today?!?”

 As students begin to sketch their fractals, a sort of therapeutic hush falls on the room.
 Even though they’re starting to understand that, the more midpoints they connect, the more work they’re creating for themselves for the next iteration, they seem to enjoy it anyway.
-Pandora Christmas music fills the space, and I start commissioning students for their fractals so I can build a “tree” on my wall.
+I begin commissioning students for their fractals so I can build a “tree” on my wall.
 27 fractals will do!

 Many students beg to take their 2D fractals home, and return the next day with some pretty impressive and intricate additions to our classroom wall-tree.

 Now that we understand the growth patterns and structures of creating a Sierpinski Triangle fractal, we move on to 3D pop-out cards, which double as a great gift for Grandma!
 Directions can be found on the Fractal Foundation website.
 This year, students asked me to create a video so they could practice over break, since the first 3D fractal often comes with a few whoops moments.
 The more fractal cards you make, the nicer they turn out!